in Rogers, Bentonville, Fayetteville, Springdale Arkansas

 - You have realistic goals of your hand reconstruction.

-- You are committed to following Dr. Taylor’s specific course of treatment.
+- You are committed to following our physician’s specific course of treatment.

 - In some cases, hand reconstruction may be necessary to treat wounds and improve painful symptoms.

-In any case, a consultation with Dr. Taylor is necessary to determine the best course of action to restore proper motion and flexibility of your hand.
+In any case, a consultation with one of our doctors is necessary to determine the best course of action to restore proper motion and flexibility of your hand.
 Contact us today to schedule now.